wp-plugins/super-simple-twitter-feed/readme.txt

 == Description ==

 Gets your latest tweet.
 This plugin uses Twitter API (V1.1).
-It uses cURL which needs to be enabled on your server or host environment.
-We did our best to provide us with something we needed for our site - a simple single latest tweet that was very raw in format (text of the tweet and sometimes formatted HTML anchor tag or link).
+It also uses cURL which needs to be enabled on your server or host environment.We did our best to provide us with something we needed for our site - a simple single latest tweet that was very raw in format (text of the tweet and sometimes formatted HTML anchor tag or link).
 We thought others might find this useful too - so we decided to contribute it to the Wordpress plugin repository.

 We also tried to keep the code concise and clean and in one file on purpose.
-We didn't think calling something "super simple" warranted
-PHP classes, include files and CSS and such.
+We didn't think calling something "super simple" warranted PHP classes, include files and CSS and such.
 We just wanted the tweet!

 We use this plugin @ http://www.betterweatherinc.com/seed